makeralchemy/stop-action-movie-maker/README.md

     $ python delete-frame-set.py testmovie

-Delete all of the files associated with a stop action movie created by *stop-action-recorder.py* for a movie called *testmovie*.  *delete-frame-set.py* will not ask for confirmation to delete the files.
+Delete all of the files associated with a stop action movie created by *stop-action-recorder.py* for a movie called *testmovie*.
+A command argument is used with *delete-frame-set.py* to not ask for confirmation to delete the files.
 Use the '-x' or '--deletewithoutconfirmation' arguments with caution.

     $ python delete-frame-set.py testmovie -x